 Stress can affect your teeth in other ways, too.
 People who are under stress might let their regular dental hygiene practices go by the wayside.
 They may be too stressed to remember to brush and floss regularly.
 This can lead to increased cavities and gum disease, especially if you turn to sugar-laden foods or drinks when anxious.

 When stressed, we may have increased levels of the stress hormone cortisol or depressed immune functioning.
 Studies have shown that stress causes increased dental plaque, even if it’s short-term stress.

 You can, however, take some steps in these situations to help keep your teeth healthy.
 Figure out some strategies to help deal with the sources of stress.
 See your dentist for an examination.
-To address TMJ issues, Dr. Brit Phillips Fort Worth dentist can provide mouth guards to be worn at night, which should prevent you from grinding your teeth.
+To address TMJ issues, Dr. Brit Phillips can provide mouth guards to be worn at night, which should prevent you from grinding your teeth.